duck-lab/webpack-typescript/README.md

 # vue-webpack-boilerplate

-> A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.
+A full-featured Webpack setup with hot-reload, <del>lint-on-save, unit testing</del> & css extraction.

-> This template is Vue 2.0 compatible.
-For Vue 1.x use this command: `vue init webpack#1.0 my-project`
+## Note

+This template is still __WIP__, not support lint and unit testing for now, you can try it by `vue init ElemeFE/webpack-typescript#develop project-name` for now.

 ## Documentation